ptomulik/testmd/README.md

     apache2_records = repo.package_records('apache2')

-This should return a hash as follows:
+This should return a hash such as:

     {
       "2.4.6-2" =>